What is a UCAS centre?

 You will need a reference/letter of recommendation if you are an UK/EU/international adviser/agent

-If you are a UK, EU or international adviser/agent, you need to attach a reference/letter of recommendation from a university or college which is a member of UCAS when you complete the above form.
-You can view a list of UCAS members in our undergraduate search tool.
+If you are a UK, EU or international adviser/agent, you need to attach a reference/letter of recommendation from a university or college that is a member of UCAS when you complete the above form.
 Please read the advice for your referee below.

 The reference/recommendation letter should include: